a0still/adktoposit/knowledge_base/markdown/shrink_docs/04_faqs/common_questions.md

 ### What is the IRR report?

 **Answer:**
-The Inventory Recap Report (IRR) is a monthly financial report that shows your store's inventory performance, including purchases, sales, markdowns, Book inventory, SKU inventory, and Book vs SKU variance.
-It's the primary tool for monitoring shrink and inventory health.
+The IRR (Inventory Recap Report) is a monthly report that has financial inventory information for each department to be used as a starting point for researching shrink drivers.
+It shows purchases, sales, markdowns, Book inventory, SKU inventory, and Book vs SKU variance - helping you identify which categories are causing shrink risk in your store.

 **Key Components:**
 - **Purchases** - Merchandise bought (finalized invoices)